cure-med/cure-med.github.io/README.md

 # cure-med.github.io
-CURE-Med: Curriculum-Informed Reinforcement Learning for Multilingual Medical Reasoning
+This page is for CURE-Med: Curriculum-Informed Reinforcement Learning for Multilingual Medical Reasoning